 Speeding is one of the main causes of traffic crashes.
-“Exceeding reasonable safe speed” was the leading contributing cause reported by law enforcement officers for all traffic collisions in Washington State in 2010, and accounted for 8,467 collisions in King County.
+"Exceeding reasonable safe speed" was one of the leading contributing causes reported by law enforcement officers for all traffic collisions in Washington State in 2011, and accounted for 7,261 collisions in King County.

 Speeding makes it harder for drivers to steer around curves, objects on the roads, stop quickly, or react to dangerous situations.
 High speeds also reduce the effectiveness of the vehicle structure, seatbelts, airbags, guardrails, barriers, and other protective devices in crashes.